youla-dev/godenv/README.md

 ## Motivation

 We took inspiration from the [godotenv] repository.
-The goal we pursued was to write a parser without using regular expressions but with a lexer/parser approach.
+We aimed at creating a parser without using regular expressions but with a lexer/parser approach.

 If you are curious about learning more about the approach, see the following links: